lightningnetwork/lnd/docs/grpc/ruby.md

 require 'lightning_services_pb'

 # Due to updated ECDSA generated tls.cert we need to let gprc know that
-# we need to use that cipher suite otherwise there will be a handhsake
+# we need to use that cipher suite otherwise there will be a handshake
 # error when we communicate with the lnd rpc server.
 ENV['GRPC_SSL_CIPHER_SUITES'] = "HIGH+ECDSA"